-We hope you will join us again this year; please bring gloves and wear good walking shoes… all pickup tools and trash bags will be provided.
-Take pride in enhancing this important Redwood City resource, and join us Saturday, August 24, 8am to noon.
+We hope you will join us again this year for this worthy cause and opportunity to give back to your community.
+Please wear good walking shoes and consider bringing gloves; all pickup tools and trash bags will be provided.
+Take pride in enhancing this important Redwood City resource, and join us Saturday, August 26, starting at 8am.

 Recology Systems Inc. provides the trash collection containers, and their assistance is gratefully acknowledged.
 Each year large amounts of trash are picked from the Redwood Shores Levee environment by our volunteers and removed by Recology Systems free of charge.
 Every piece of trash that is eliminated is important!

 For more information about this event, please contact Nina Boire at .